 Cybersecurity is a constant challenge for all organizations.
 Heck, just keeping up with the pace of technological change is a herculean task all by itself.
 People and organizations are faced with a virtual blizzard of new technology every day and, in trying to improve our organizations, we have to evaluate and adopt new technologies all the time.
 We must also think about how these changing technologies impact the security of our organization, our information, our clients, constituents and staff.

-This course will help students build a solid foundation for those looking to significantly improve their literacy around digital security.
+This course on nonprofit cybersecurity will help students build a solid foundation for those looking to significantly improve their literacy around digital security.
 The sessions will focus on both strategy and tactics, helping students learn foundational security skills that will apply for years to come, while also delving into the specific tactics and tools that are most relevant today.
 Whether you are just starting on your cybersecurity career, looking to help make your organization more secure, or looking to develop literacy and skills around cybersecurity, this course is for you.

 - Basic working knowledge of computers, networks and the Internet